jlpopken/QTP-course-in-a-box/modules/introduction/_posts/2000-01-02-firststeps.markdown

 Type in your name for the username (but it can really be anything that is at least 4 characters in length).
 The password is "mercury."

 Flight is an application where you can book a flight between two cities for a certain date via an order.
 You can modify or delete the order.
 You can fax a customer your signature.
 It even has a reports and graphs area.
-So it will be a great start to understand QTP and it's potential.
+So it will be a great start to understand QTP and its potential.

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10088173/7e6478c2-62de-11e5-874d-c977f3300daa.PNG "Flight App")